IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 • Superior - A - Shows an exceptional and growing understanding of technique; builds on previous lessons; accepts critique and makes proper adjustments.

-• Satisifactory - C - Technique is developing; has shown some ability to build on previous lessons; generally able to accept critique.
+• Satisfactory  - C - Technique is developing; has shown some ability to build on previous lessons; generally able to accept critique.

 • Unexceptable - D/F - Little or no development of technique; is unable or unwilling to accept critique; unable to make adjustments.